 - You were a U.S. citizen at the time your child was born.

 - You can submit evidence of your physical presence in the U.S. prior to your child’s birth.

 What is a Consular Report of Birth Abroad?

 If your child is under 18, was born outside of the United States, and qualifies for U.S. citizenship, your child can be issued a Consular Report of Birth Abroad (CRBA).
 Consular Reports of Birth Abroad serve as primary proof of U.S. citizenship, and are used in the United States like an American birth certificate.
 A Consular Report of Birth Abroad is acceptable evidence of citizenship for obtaining a U.S. passport.

 Consular Reports of Birth Abroad cannot be used to travel.
 If your child will travel you should also apply for a U.S. passport.

 Make an Appointment

-Appointments are offered Monday through Thursday, 1:00 pm to 3:00 pm.
+Appointments are offered Monday through Thursday.
 Appointments must be made using our online appointment system, available here.

 - The fee charged for the Consular Report of Birth Abroad (CRBA) service is $100.
 This fee must be paid at the time of interview in cash or credit card (Visa, Mastercard, American Express, or Diner's International).
 Please note the Consulate cashier cannot accept $100 bills.